-Having completed doctoral studies in Nursing, she has developed skills in mixed methods research.
-She has a professional background in General Nursing practice, with a keen interest in women and children’s health.
+Having completed doctoral studies in nursing, she has developed skills in mixed methods research.
+Minerva has a professional background in general nursing practice, with a keen interest in women and children’s health.

 Her background is in women’s health research and, after completing her PhD, she has worked in the areas of family violence (including responding to family violence within the health setting), maternity care, and maternal and child health.
 Heather has experience in mixed methods research projects and evaluations.

-She has worked on the SUSTAIN and other student project assisting with recruitment of staff and patients.
-She co-ordinates a large project on Sustaining the Primary Care Response to Family Violence in the north west.
+She has worked on the SUSTAIN and other student projects assisting with recruitment of staff and patients.
+She coordinates a large project on Sustaining the Primary Care Response to Family Violence in Melbourne's North West.

 Surriya is a gynaecologist from Pakistan.
 She is undertaking a PhD on effectiveness of screening in antenatal care for women of Pakistani and Indian backgrounds.